dstergiou/deltasec/content/services/sdlc.md

 ---
 title: "Secure Application Development (SDLC)"
-description: "By introducing an SDLC (Software Development Lifecycle) into your development processes you ensure that a number of key activities are performed at the appropriate time - activities that can lead to more secure systems and less cost for keeping them secure"
+description: "By introducing an SDLC (Software Development Lifecycle) into your development processes you ensure that a number of key activities are performed at the appropriate time - activities that can lead to more secure systems and less cost for keeping them secure."
 slug: "sdlc"
 image: sdlc.jpg
 date: 2018-01-25